susi189/my-store-angular/README.md

 ## Project Overview

-This project was build as part of the Udacity Nanodegree program.
-The goal of the projet was build a storefront using Angular CLI.
+This project was built as part of the Udacity Nanodegree program.
+The goal of the project was to build a storefront using Angular CLI.

 ## Setup